 Experts are still studying the causes of both forms.

-probably become blurry slowly.
+If you have the dry form, your vision will probably become blurry slowly.
 You may have it for several years before it affects your ability to read, drive, and do everyday activities.

 Often the first symptom of the wet form is that straight lines look wavy or curved.
 In the wet form, vision loss happens quickly and can be severe.